AMWA-TV/nmos-content-model/specifications/ContentModel.md

   In NMOS specifications a VideoGrain shall have a Grain Payload corresponding to a **single, complete, frame of video**.

+  *Note: This applies to Grains with all types of video payloads, including those using GOP-based compression.*

-  *Note: This means that both fields of an interlaced frame have the same timestamp.
+  *Note: This means that both fields of an interlaced frame have the same OriginTimeStamp and SyncTimeStamp/.
 See also the interlace_mode parameter of VideoFlow.*

 - An **AudioGrain** has a Grain Payload containing audio sample data from one or more audio channels.